Maths Starters: 15 Free KS2 Starters To Download & Use With Your Class

 • using them as an assessment opportunity;

-However you use them, a KS2 maths starter can really help a lesson flow from session transition chaos to a calm and collected primary classroom, setting the scene for the rest of the class.
+However you use them, KS2 maths starter games can really help a lesson flow from session transition chaos to a calm and collected primary classroom, setting the scene for the rest of the lesson.

 We often think that those 10 minutes can be a bit throwaway, but, if planned carefully into both long-term and mid-term plans as well as your weekly planning, they can be beneficial.

 Maths lesson starters are a great way to ensure no maths topic or concept is left alone for so long that pupils forget key elements and leave you teaching a topic all over again with no chance to move on to new concepts.